zaneris123/CoordinateOffset/README.md

 player's coordinates should appear to be shifted from thei real location.
 Get started by picking a strategy that matches the type of offsetting you're trying to achieve:
 * `constant` - Specify the exact offset you want players to have.
-* `disabled` - A constant offset with components of 0, meaning that players will see their real coordinates.
+* `disabled` - Players will see their real coordinates.
 * `random` - Randomize each player's offset whenever they join the server.
-* `zeroAtLocation` - Use an offset similar to the player's first location, so they see themselves near (0, 0).
+* `zeroAtLocation` - Use an offset based on the player's starting location, so they see themselves near (0, 0).

-You can customize these providers further, as well as define your own.
-See the complete [**Configuration Guide**](https://github.com/joshuaprince/CoordinateOffset/wiki/Configuration-Guide).
+You can customize these providers further, use different providers for different players/worlds/groups, and define your own providers.
+See the complete
+[**Configuration Guide**](https://github.com/joshuaprince/CoordinateOffset/wiki/Configuration-Guide).

 Commands